twallema/pySODM/docs/workflow.md

 ### Load the dataset

-For the purpose of this tutorial, we'll generate a sythetic dataset of disease cases.
-We'll accomplish this by assuming the disease is generating cases exponentially with a doubling time of 10 days.
-Alternatively, the output of the SIR model could be used to generate a dataset of disease cases.
+For the purpose of this tutorial, we'll generate a sythetic dataset containing disease incidence.
+We assume the disease is generating cases exponentially with a doubling time of 10 days.
 Mathematically,

 ```{math}
 n_{cases}(t) = \exp \Big( t *  \dfrac{\log 2}{t_d} \Big)
 ```

-We'll assume the first case was detected on December 1st, 2022 and data was collected on every weekday until December 21st, 2022.
+We'll assume the first case was detected on December 1st, 2022 and data was collected on weekdays only until December 21st, 2022.
 Then, we'll add observational noise to the synthetic data.
 For count based data, observational noise is typically the result of a poisson or negative binomial proces, depending on the occurence of overdispersion.
-For a poisson proces, the variance in the data is equal to the mean: {math}`\sigma^2 = \mu`, while for a negative binomial proces the mean-variance relationship is quadratic: {math}`\sigma^2 = \mu + \alpha \mu^2`.
+In case the observations result from a poisson proces, the variance in the data is equal to the mean: {math}`\sigma^2 = \mu`, while for a negative binomial proces the mean-variance relationship is quadratic: {math}`\sigma^2 = \mu + \alpha \mu^2`.
 For this example we'll use the negative binomial distribution with a dispersion factor of `alpha=0.03`, which was representative for the data used during the COVID-19 pandemic in Belgium.
 Note that for {math}`\alpha=0`, the variance of the negative binomial distribution is equal to the variance of the poisson distribution.

 ```python
 # Parameters